Corgy/Corgy/Proposal.md

 By [Buqian Zheng](https://github.com/zhengbuqian)(buqianz) and [Yongkang Huang](https://github.com/MrDwZ)(yongkan1)

-We are going to implement a neural network parallelized by Metal 2 so we can run popular NN models on iOS devices or Mac very fast.
+We are going to implement a neural network parallelized by Metal 2 so we can run popular NN models on iOS and macOS devices very fast.

 ## Background